Sports Basement Outdoors COVID Safety Measures

-- Hand Sanitizer: Hand sanitizing solution will be readily available.
-Participants are encouraged to bring their own small, travel sized bottle.
+- Hand Sanitizer: Participants should bring their own small, travel sized bottle.

 - Face Coverings and Physical Distancing: As we are a group from multiple households with various vaccination levels and prolonged exposure over several days, a *readily accessible* face covering (mask/buff) is required on all trips as it can limit the spread of droplets.
-Fully vaccinated participants need not wear a face covering while outdoors upon showing the lead guide either their physical vaccination card or a photo of it on their phone at the start of their trip.
-Participants not yet fully vaccinated or those who do not wish to show their vaccination card may remove face coverings whenever more than six feet of distance is maintained between participants.
+Fully vaccinated participants need not wear a face covering while outdoors.
+Participants not yet fully vaccinated may remove face coverings whenever more than six feet of distance is maintained between participants.
 In general, if one is mindful about spacing, it could result in minimal time where it is necessary to wear one.
-Prolonged conversations that take place with less than 6 feet distance, use of indoor restroom facilities, and vehicles used by multiple participants are places to continue to be mindful.
+Prolonged conversations that take place with less than 6 feet distance, meal service, use of indoor restroom facilities, and vehicles used by multiple participants are places to continue to be mindful.

 - Tent Sharing: Only those who are members of the same household or fully vaccinated participants should share tents.
 This distinction is important: a household is those that live together, not necessarily members of the same family.

 - Water Management: For backpacking trips, standard water purification strategies will be employed.

 - Waivers: In addition to the standard risk liability waiver, an additional COVID-19 waiver will be required for all participants, accepting the inherent risks of backcountry activities (lack of immediate medical services and sanitation) and the potential that rescue operations could be delayed or impossible given the current regional situation.
 This will be provided upon arrival.